19 Best Things to Do in Girdwood, Alaska

 11. Watch the Bore Tide

 According to Alaska Public Lands Information Centers - “The bore is a tidal phenomenon in which the leading edge of the incoming tide clashes with the flow of the outgoing tide to form a wave that travels up a river or narrow bay.”
-Alaska’s Turnagain and Knik Arm have the second highest tides in North America.
+Alaska’s Turnagain and Knik Arm have the second-highest tides in North America.
 There are certain days of the month when the wave is higher and better visible from the shore.
 There are a few places to find this information such as the Girdwood website.
 This website shows the estimated time of the wave as well as the height and other information.
 On the days when the wave is predicted to be high, you will often see surfers out in the water attempting to ride the wave.
 There are a few good viewpoints along Turnagain Arm.
 Some of our favorite spots include Beluga Point, Bird Ridge, or the turnouts between Milepost 91 and 94 on the Seward Highway.

 12. Go Downhill Skiing or Snowboarding